Azhagiya Tamil Magan: Production

 When producer Appachan approached Vijay for the film, Vijay said that he would sign the film if the producer successfully convinces A. R. Rahman to compose music for the film.
 Subsequently, Appachan who had known Rahman earlier from the latter's days as a keyboard programmer, brought him on board as the composer and the project was on.
+The film marked the directorial debut of Bharathan, who assisted Dharani.
+He previously worked with Vijay in Ghilli (2004) as dialogue writer.

 Music

 The soundtrack was composed by A. R. Rahman, marking his second collaboration with Vijay after 2004's Udhaya.
 "Ponmagal Vandaal" is a remix of the song of the same name from Sorgam (1970).

 Release

-The film was released on the 8th of November 2007 and distributed worldwide by Pyramid Saimira.
-The film was sold by Sun TV.
+The film was released on the 8 November 2007, Diwali day and distributed worldwide by Pyramid Saimira.
 Prior to its release, the film was rumored to be inspired from the American film Final Destination and that the leading actor had a supernatural power.
-The claims were refuted by director Bharathan.
-Television Premier was occurred on January 26' 2010 on the occasion of Republic day.
+The claims were refuted by Bharathan.